ALBME

 • Do not send your CME certificates with your renewal application; you will be informed if the Board wishes to examine your documentation.

-• Licensees are encouraged to use the CME documentation upload feature at the Licensee Portal.
+• Licensees are encouraged to use the upcoming CME documentation upload feature at the Licensee Gateway.

 • If you are retired from medicine and do not practice medicine in any form, including the prescribing of any drugs, legend or controlled, you may request an exemption from the CME requirement.